China to send elite army unit to help fight Ebola in Liberia

-BEIJING (Reuters) - China will dispatch an elite unit of the People’s Liberation Army to help Ebola-hit Liberia, the Foreign Ministry said on Friday, responding to U.N. calls for a greater global effort to fight the deadly virus in West Africa.
+BEIJING, Oct 31 (Reuters) - China will dispatch an elite unit from the People’s Liberation Army to help Ebola-hit Liberia, the Foreign Ministry said on Friday, responding to U.N. calls for a greater global effort to fight the deadly virus in West Africa.

 Washington has led the international drive to stop the spread of the disease that has killed nearly 5,000 people, sending thousands of troops and committing about $1 billion, but Beijing has faced criticism for not doing enough.

-The center will be open for operation in a month’s time, he told a briefing in Beijing.
+The centre will be open for operation in a month’s time, he told a briefing in Beijing.
 China will also dispatch 480 PLA medical staff to treat Ebola patients, he said.

 It’s the first time China has deployed a whole unit of epidemic prevention forces and military medical staff abroad, Lin said.